Who we are

 Tutoring & Enrichment Co-Lead

-Dr. Williams serves on a part-time basis as the co-lead of Level Up’s Academic and Enrichment program.
-In this capacity, he is responsible for assessing each participant in the program, defining the tutorial curriculum, scheduling all volunteer instructors, and overall, ensuring the success of Level Up’s academic goals for our young adults.
-Dr. Williams currently serves as an Instrumentation Specialist at Drexel University and was previously Associate Professor of Chemistry at Union University in Jackson, Tennessee.
+Dr. Joshua Williams, co-lead of Level Up’s Academic and Enrichment program, leverages his rich academic background to design a personalized curriculum for each participant and manage our team of volunteer instructors.
+His role is pivotal in accomplishing Level Up's academic goals for our young adults.
+Currently an Instrumentation Specialist at Drexel University, he previously served as an Associate Professor of Chemistry at Union University in Jackson, Tennessee.

 FAQ